segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/customer-io/index.md

 2. Choose Customer.io.

-3. Give the Source a nickname and a schema name.
-The nickname is a label used in the Segment interface, and the schema name is the namespace you query against in your warehouse.
-We recommend using a name that reflects the Source itself, like `Customerio` for nickname and `customerio` for the schema name.
+3. Give the Source a name and add any labels to help you organize and filter your sources.
+You can give the source any name, but Segment recommends a name that reflects the source itself, as this name autopopulates the schema name.
+For example, the source name  `Customer.io` creates the schema `customerio`.

 4. The next page ("Overview") displays your **Segment write key for Customer.io.** Copy this write key.